Upgrading Airtable data connections

 Airtable data connections in Stacker use Airtable API keys.
 Upgrading your Airtable connections means that your Airtable data connection will use a new authentication method.

-Aside from getting real time updates, it is important to upgrade because Airtable is deprecating their API keys on the 1st of February 2024.
+Aside from getting real time updates, it is important to upgrade because Airtable is on the 1st of February 2024.
 In other words, you will need to upgrade for your apps to continue working.

 The upgrade is free, and does not change your data structure or layouts.

 The new authentication methods also provide a higher standard for security, as compared to API keys.
-You can see more in this article from Airtable.
+You can see more in from Airtable.

 Personal Access Tokens and OAuth provide a higher standard for security over API Keys, which were the predecessor that provided “all-or-nothing” access over everything that an Airtable user account could see or do.
 These new methods have more granular control of resources and scopes and allow you to extend Airtable, all while ensuring the highest grade of security.